 Canon PowerShot SX530 HS Final Verdict

-Even though many other competitors are available, we believe the Panasonic Lumix FZ80 is the best choice currently available.
-You should purchase the SX530 secondhand if you can get it for a reasonable price.
+Even though many other competitors are available, we believe the Panasonic Lumix FZ80 is currently the best choice.
+Therefore, you should purchase the SX530 secondhand if you can get it for a reasonable price.

-Canon PowerShot SX530 HS Pros & Cons
+Canon PowerShot SX530 HS FAQs